ljw1004/csharpspec/csharp/conversions.md

         * Otherwise, the source operand is rounded towards zero to the nearest integral value.
 If this integral value is within the range of the destination type then this value is the result of the conversion.
         * Otherwise, the result of the conversion is an unspecified value of the destination type.
 *  For a conversion from `double` to `float`, the `double` value is rounded to the nearest `float` value.
 If the `double` value is too small to represent as a `float`, the result becomes positive zero or negative zero.
 If the `double` value is too large to represent as a `float`, the result becomes positive infinity or negative infinity.
 If the `double` value is NaN, the result is also NaN.
-*  For a conversion from `float` or `double` to `decimal`, the source value is converted to `decimal` representation and rounded to the nearest number after the 28th decimal place if required (§4.1.7).
+*  For a conversion from `float` or `double` to `decimal`, the source value is converted to `decimal` representation and rounded to the nearest number after the 28th decimal place if required ([The decimal type](types.md#the-decimal-type)).
 If the source value is too small to represent as a `decimal`, the result becomes zero.
 If the source value is NaN, infinity, or too large to represent as a `decimal`, a `System.OverflowException` is thrown.
 *  For a conversion from `decimal` to `float` or `double`, the `decimal` value is rounded to the nearest `double` or `float` value.
 While this conversion may lose precision, it never causes an exception to be thrown.

 ### Explicit enumeration conversions